i-pi/i-pi/README.md

-i-PI: a Universal Force Engine (test)
+i-PI: a Universal Force Engine
 ==============================

 A Python interface for ab initio path integral molecular dynamics simulations (and more).